 - 5 millilitres (1 teaspoon) vegetable or peanut oil, plus extra to grease dish

-- Grease a small rectangular heat proof dish (mine is a deep 19cm stoneware dish).
+- Grease a small rectangular heat proof dish.

-- Whisk the flour, salt and turmeric together in a medium sized bowl.
+- Whisk the flour, salt, MSG, and turmeric together in a medium sized bowl.
 Add 300 millilitres of the water as well as the oil and whisk into a uniform slurry.
 Try to get as many lumps out as possible, but a few baby lumps are fine.

-- Bring the remaining 400 millilitres of water to the boil in a medium saucepan and pour the flour slurry in, whisking the whole time.
-Continue to whisk for about 30 seconds before turning the heat down to medium low.
-At this point the mixture will thicken considerably and, unless you’re trying to build your arm muscles, you’ll want to switch to a wooden spoon for stirring.
+- Bring the remaining 300-400 millilitres of water to the boil in a medium saucepan and pour the flour slurry in, whisking the whole time.
+Continue to whisk for about a minute before turning the heat down to medium.
+At this point the mixture will thicken considerably.
+You may wish to switch to a wooden spoon or a silicone spatula for stirring.

-- Keep at the stirring for between 5-7 minutes.
-The contents of the saucepan will have the consistency not dissimilar to cooked polenta and will develop a slight sheen.
+- Keep stirring for between 5-7 minutes.
+The contents of the saucepan will have a consistency not dissimilar to cooked polenta and will develop a slight sheen.
 Pour into the greased pan and leave to cool for 1 hour before refrigerating.